Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusQueueKey.md

 ```

 ## DESCRIPTION
-The ** Get-AzureRmServiceBusQueueKey ** cmdlet returns the primary and secondary connection strings for the given servicebus queue.
+The **Get-AzureRmServiceBusQueueKey** cmdlet returns the primary and secondary connection strings for the given Service Bus queue.

 ## EXAMPLES